9001/copyparty/scripts/docker/README.md

 this example is also available as a podman-compatible [docker-compose yaml](https://github.com/9001/copyparty/blob/hovudstraum/docs/examples/docker/basic-docker-compose); example usage: `docker-compose up` (you may need to `systemctl enable --now podman.socket` or similar)

-i'm unfamiliar with docker-compose and alternatives so let me know if this section could be better 🙏
+i'm not very familiar with containers, so let me know if this section could be better 🙏

 ## configuration